zhenglong1603/tp/docs/DeveloperGuide.md

 feature and command functioned correctly across both entity types.

 #### Achievements
 In conclusion, our team successfully designed and implemented key features, resolved bugs, and navigated potential integration challenges.
-While we initially encountered difficulties with more complex components such as appointment and medical usage management, effective collaboration allowed us to overcome these hurdles and accomplish our objectives for Klinix.
+While we initially encountered difficulties with more complex components such as appointment and medicine usage management, effective collaboration allowed us to overcome these hurdles and accomplish our objectives for Klinix.